hackclub/hackclub/workshops/website_mockup_generator/README.md

 ![Button actions](https://cloud-izk2xul9w.vercel.app/0buttonactions.png)

 #### Defining the generateMockup() function
-In order to generate the mockups, we will be defining the generateMockup() function which is called when the 'Generate Mockup' button is pressed.
-Create a function called generateMockup() using:
+In order to generate the mockups, we will be defining the `generateMockup()` function which is called when the 'Generate Mockup' button is pressed.

 ```javascript
 const generateMockup = () => {